-A.2.3 Establish a centralized hub to serve as the destination location for information on available resources and services

-This project represents a long-term goal of this strategy, to create physical space within the community to better produce and market the work of the coalition.
-To be eventually housed in the proposed Envision Center in the community center, the Nashville Public Library - Pruitt Branch would serve as the initial location, providing space to house resource flyers, contact information and informational workshops on available services.
+2.3 Establish a centralized hub to serve as the destination location for information on available resources and services This project represents a long-term goal of this strategy, to create physical space within the community to better produce and market the work of the coalition.
+To be eventually housed in the proposed Envision center in the community center, the Nashville Public Library-Pruitt branch would serve as the initial hub in interim, providing space to house resource flyers, contact information and informational workshops on available services.
+Implementation Lead:

-MDHA and Councilmember Freddie O'Connell
+MDHA and Councilmember Freddie O'Connell Implementation Partner:

-Pruitt Library
+Pruitt Library Leverage Resources:

-Partnering with Pruitt Library to continue serving as the central location of the community for information and resources.
+Partnering with Pruitt library to continue serving as the central location of the community for information and resources.
+Needed Resources:

-Resources to assist with physical build out of the office to be located in conjunction with the economic One-Stop Shop.
+Resources to assist with physical build out of the office to be located in conjunction with the economic one -stop shop.

-A.2.4 Create and fund a staffing plan dedicated to the administration of the coalition and serving as a point of contact within the community for residents and partners

-This project outlines the end goal of the coalition, to build programming and resources to a point whereas the coalition evolves into its own formal organization, with appropriate staff.
+2.4 Create and fund a staffing plan dedicated to the administration of the coalition and serving as point of contact within the community for residents and partners This project outlines the end goal of the coalition, to build programming and resources to a point whereas the coalition evolves into its own formal organization, with appropriate staff.
 Though a long-term goal, the people Work Group determined that in order to ensure the longevity of this strategy, a focus on formality and staffing would be needed.

-Figure 64.
-Resident Outreach

-ROYCE SISK

-Royce Sisk, born and raised in Philadelphia, PA, has lived in 6 cities and considers Nashville his second favorite city.
-He has worked with the National Council on Aging in Middle Tennessee where he served as the community engagement navigator which was a senior community service employment program providing job training and benefits assistance to folks 55 and above.
-He comes from a single-parent household where his mother volunteered with an United Way Agency and worked her way up to Executive Director with three daughters and two sons.
-So Royce is no stranger to community leadership and involvement, he states, "It is in my DNA!"
-Being brought up in this environment helped him to realize the importance of his participation and as a result of his commitment to the process, he was recognized as an "Envision Hero."

-"Being that I am always actively engaged in my community, I immediately got involved in the Resident Association when I moved to Nashville, which led to my involvement with Envision Napier and Sudekum."
+Implementation Lead:

+MDHA Implementation Partner:

+To be determined Leverage Resources:

+To be determined Needed Resources:

+To be determined
-SECTION B: CRIME AND COMMUNITY SAFETY

-Public safety is the biggest barrier to area transformation.
-The target area represents one of the most dangerous areas of Metro Nashville.
+Figure 70.
+Resident Outreach SECTION 2: CRIME AND COMMUNITY SAFETY Public safety is the biggest barrier to area transformation.
+As indicated, the target area represents one of the most dangerous areas of Metro Nashville.
 Carrying a Uniform Crime Reporting Part I Violent Crimes rate of 44.06 from 2014-2016, the area experiences crime at 2-3 times the rate of the rest of the metropolitan area.
 Expounding upon that data, relations between residents and law enforcement have been strained over 2017.
-While incidents occurred outside the target area, police-involved shootings have impacted the overall perception of law enforcement within this area.

-According to the resident needs assessment, only 54% of respondents indicated they felt safe within their homes.
+While incidents occurred outside the target area, police involved shootings have impacted the overall perception of law enforcement within this area.
+According to the resident Needs Assessment, only 54% of respondents indicated they felt safe within their homes.
 Outside of the home, only 15% of respondents indicated feeling safe within the neighborhood at night, with less than half (38%) feeling safe within the neighborhood during the day.
 Adding the residents' perception of safety, only 22% of respondents felt police responded to emergency calls immediately.
 Furthermore, on average only 26% of residents felt they had positive interactions with police outside of emergency situations.

-With violence (91%), gang activity (86%), bullying (82%) and substance abuse (84%) all reported as problems within the neighborhood from the resident needs assessment, a multi-faceted approach to community safety is needed.
-MDHA maintains a strong partnership with Metropolitan Nashville Police Department (MNPD) to provide coverage specifically for MDHA properties, and has looked to expand that partnership through onsite security cameras.
-With that said, residents reported desires to see increased security systems (39%) and anti-gang initiatives (19%) as the public safety strategies they would like to see in the neighborhood to promote safety.
+With violence (91%), gang activity (86%), bullying (82%) and substance abuse (84%) all reported as problems within the neighborhood from the resident Needs Assessment, a multi-faceted approach to community safety is needed.
+MDHA maintains a strong partnership with Metropolitan Nashville Police Department (MNPD) to provide coverage specifically for MDHA properties, and has looked to expand that partnership through on-site security cameras.
+With that said, residents reported desires to see increased security systems (39%), and anti-gang initiatives (19%) as the public safety strategies they would like to see in the neighborhood that could promote safety.
 Taking a comprehensive approach to community safety, the following strategies look to address crime through prevention, enforcement and partnerships.
+Desired Outcomes/Goals:

-Residents feel safe within their neighborhood

-Residents create and maintain positive partnerships with local law enforcement

-Public safety is a community-focused, resident-led collaborative effort
+Residents feel safe within their neighborhood Residents create and maintain positive partnerships with local law enforcement Public safety is a community-focused, resident-led collaborative effort